 682. The Ministry of Interior has improved its prevention efforts.
 In collaboration with IOM, the Ministry of Interior have trained about 200 law enforcement and border security personnel in victim recognition methods.
 The Ministry of Interior has also encouraged Pakistan's embassies and consulates, particularly in the Gulf region, to play a more active role in identifying, assisting and repatriating trafficking victims.
 Several anti trafficking public campaigns have been also been conducted in collaboration with NGOs.
 Pakistan's diplomatic missions in the United Arab Emirates and Oman have worked closely with NGOs, such as Ansar Burney Welfare Trust in rescuing, repatriating and rehabilitating children trafficked as camel jockeys.

-(d) Children belonging to a minority or an indigenous group (art.
-30);
+- (d) Children belonging to a minority or an indigenous group (art.
+30) - 683.
+Please refer to paras.
+442-447 of the Second Periodic Report.

-(e) Children living or working on the street.
+(e) Children living or working on the street